Control Reaches End Of Non Void Function

 Common Causes and Scenarios

-Let's delve into the specific scenarios that often lead to this error:
+Let's walk through the specific scenarios that often lead to this error:

 1. Missing return Statement in Conditional Branches: This is the most frequent culprit.
 Consider the following example: